Competition, stability, and functionality in excitatory-inhibitory neural circuits: Stability of E-I networks

+\paragraph{Numerical validation of Conjecture~\ref{conj: GAS}.} We have numerically tested Conjecture~\ref{conj: GAS} using a Python implementation available in the provided Zenodo code repository.
+Following the requirements derived in Lemma~\ref{lem:prob-guarantee}, we performed \(N = 27{,}000\) independent simulations, whose results we summarize in Table~\ref{tab:MC}, based on which we claim that the conjecture is true with observed probability \(\hat p = 1\) within error \(\epsilon = 0.01\) with high confidence \(1 - \updelta = 0.99\).
+The parameters used for all the samples were \(\updelta_0 = 0.01\) and \(u_0 = 10\).
+The Frobenius bound on \(W\) was chosen to be \(R = 100\).
+The sample drawn from $\mathcal{M}_\upgamma(\updelta_0, u_0)$ was retained only if the obtained \(W-D\) satisfies the Lyapunov Diagonal Stability (\(\mathcal{LDS}\)) condition for the solution \(\Lambda\), until a total of \(N\) \(\mathcal{LDS}\) samples were obtained.
+For each combination of network dimension \(n \in \{3,4,5\}\) and activation function (ReLU, Saturation, Sigmoid, Logsumexp) we drew \(N = 27{,}000\) samples.

-For each admissible triple, we evaluate GAS through a two-step procedure.
-First, we compute the equilibrium point \(x^\star\) using the nonlinear solver \texttt{scipy.fsolve} with tolerance \(10^{-5}\).
-Second, we integrate the dynamical system using the LSODA integrator (\texttt{scipy.integrate.LSODA}) over the time window \([0,\,T]\) with \(T = 5000\), producing an asymptotic state \(x^{\infty}\).
-The system is classified as GAS whenever
+For each admitted sample, we evaluated GAS through a two-step procedure.
+First, we computed the equilibrium point \(x^\star\) using the nonlinear solver \texttt{scipy.fsolve} with tolerance \(10^{-5}\).
+Second, we integrated the dynamical system using the LSODA integrator (\texttt{scipy.integrate.LSODA}) over the time window \([0,\,T]\) with \(T = 5000\), producing an asymptotic state \(x^{\infty}\).
+The system was classified as GAS whenever

 This threshold was chosen to ensure reliable numerical discrimination between true convergence and long-transient behavior.
+In conclusion, the Monte Carlo simulation probabilistically establishes the nontrivial claim that under the \(\mathcal LDS\) condition, the firing-rate network is GAS for a wide range of activation functions satisfying Assumption~\ref{ass: sl-d}, at least for network dimension \(n<6\), though it likely holds for all \(n\).